Careers (board game): Gameplay

 The square-shaped board consists of an outer track and several minor loops (called occupation paths), each of which starts and ends at a space on the outer track.
-Inside the occupation path you would accumulate or lose some of your fame happiness and fortune, until you reached your goal.
-There was a track for college where you received a degree, which would make your annual salary grow each time you made a full round of the board, and affect other aspects of the game as listed in the cards and on the board squares.
+Inside the occupation path, the players may accumulate or lose some of their fame, happiness, and fortune until reaching their respective goals.
+There is a track for college where one receives a degree, which causes one's annual salary to grow upon completing each full round of the board, and affects other aspects of the game as listed in the cards and on the board squares.

 Originally there were eight loops, but that was later simplified to six.
-Some fame, happiness and money ("victory points") can be obtained on the outer track.
-These victory points can be obtained more quickly on the occupation paths.
+Some fame, happiness and money ("victory points") can be obtained on the outer track, but victory points can be obtained more quickly on the occupation paths.
 Each occupation path has more opportunities for certain types of victory points than others (e.g., in Hollywood there are many opportunities to get fame points, but less for money or happiness).
 Each occupation also has certain minimum entry requirements.

-In the oldest versions of the game, players landing on a square occupied by another player are "knocked to the park bench" in one corner of the board, where they must throw a 2, 4, 5, 6, 7, 8, 10, 11, or 12 to move on.
+In the oldest versions of the game, players landing on a square occupied by another player are "knocked to the park bench" in one corner of the board, where they must throw a 5, 7, 11, or a 'double' to move on.
 Another corner has a square for a "Bermuda holiday" where players throwing below 7 can stay and accumulate happiness points.
 Another corner has a square for hospital fees, which must be paid to the bank or to another player who has obtained a medical degree by going to the 'university' (later called 'college') occupation path.